< Back

 Canvas, 86 x 70.

 The subject is unclear.
-A recent theory is that the singer in the centre is the Old Testament David, accompanying himself on a lyre, cittern or zither, and that the shadowy heads at the sides belong to King Saul (right) and Saul's son Jonathan (left).
+The figure in the centre was once supposed to be Samson holding a millstone.
+The object he is holding is now identified as a stringed musical instrument held upside down, and a recent theory is that he is the Old Testament David, accompanying himself on a lyre, cittern or zither, and that the shadowy heads at the sides belong to King Saul (right) and Saul's son Jonathan (left).
 The attribution to Giorgione was made by Roberto Longhi in 1946, and it was on Longhi's recommendation that the picture was bought in 1948 by the Milanese cotton trader and art collector Gianni Mattioli.
-The picture has been identified with a 'painting by the hand of Zorzon de Castelfranco with three large singing heads' listed in the 1569 inventory of the collection of the Venetian patrician Gabriele Vendramin.
+The picture has been identified with a 'painting by the hand of Zorzon de Castelfranco with three large singing heads' ('tre grandi teste che cantano') listed in the 1569 inventory of the collection of the Venetian patrician Gabriele Vendramin.
 Gabriele Vendramin's collection also included the Tempest and La Vecchia (both now at the Accademia).
 The picture was inherited by Mattioli's daughter, the art historian Laura Mattioli, who in 2018 placed it on loan with the Accademia Gallery for five years.
 The Accademia is displaying the picture as a work of Giorgione.
 The attribution remains controversial, however.
 It is accepted by Carlo Volpe (in his 1963 monograph), by Alessandro Ballarin (in the catalogue of the 1993 Le Siècle de Titien exhibition in Paris) and by Mauro Lucco (in a review of the 1993 Paris exhibition published in Paragone).
 It is rejected in the monographs by Pignatti (1978), Perissa Torrini (1993) and Jaynie Anderson (1996).
 Similarities with Dosso Dossi's early works have often been noted.

 Venice.
 Scuola Grande di San Rocco.